 Collections allow you to group and sell videos as a series—you can group them either because they have the same subject or because they need to be watched in a specific order.
 Depending on your content, this could be a TV series or an instructional series, or something like a 10-day yoga course.

-Within a collection you can add sections to segment your content, we call these dividers.
-Let's use an example for this, say I'm offering a course on Front-end Web Development, here's what that would look like:
+Within a collection, you can add sections to segment your content: we call these dividers.
+Let's use an example for this; say I'm offering a course on Gardening, here's what that would look like:

-I have 9 videos here and they are sectioned with 3 dividers which gives some needed organization to my course.
+I have 8 videos, and they are sectioned into 6 dividers which gives some organization and order to my course.

-Now, if you're wondering what the difference between collections and categories is... categories are essentially like genres for your content.
+Now, if you're wondering what the difference between categories and collections is, categories are essentially like genres for your content—a collection will belong to a category.
 If you've got a fitness channel, you might organize your videos in categories like lifting, cardio, or nutrition.
-Definitely have a read over on our category article.
+If you want to know more about categories, you can read our article!